wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.4.1 =

+* I had mistakenly restricted WP Tweets PRO administrators from setting their own accounts, which was a problem for sites with multiple admin-level authors.
+* Revised permissions model to use custom capability to control access to user accounts rather than default capabilities.
+* Also switched to custom capability to control access to custom tweet options.
+* URL to settings page pointed to wrong location if WP Tweets PRO was installed before configuring WP to Twitter.
+* Support request form submitted to invalid URL if WP Tweets PRO installed.
+* If append or prepend fields were in use, they were duplicated in Tweets on reposts.
+* Added option so that users can be allowed to toggle the Tweet/Don't Tweet custom option without being able to edit other permissions.

 = 2.4.0 =

 * Bug fix/change: Twitter automatically shortens all URLs sent.
 As a result, all URLs are by definition 19 characters for the purpose of Tweeting.
 WP to Twitter now measures the value of the #url# tag as 19 characters, regardless of actual length.